Ishikawa Prefecture: The Kioizaka Incident

+2024 earthquake

+On 1 January 2024, a 7.5 magnitude earthquake struck Ishikawa Prefecture, specifically the Noto Peninsula.
+In Ishikawa, a total of 508 people were killed and 2 people are currently reported missing as a result of the earthquake.
+Overall it is estimated that 1,200 people were injured across different prefectures.

+In September 2024, severe rainfall in the prefecture led to deadly floods and landslides, causing at least six deaths and widespread damage.
+Thousands were evacuated as rivers overflowed, while recovery from a prior earthquake complicated relief efforts.
+Emergency warnings remain in place.

 Geography

 Ishikawa is on the Sea of Japan coast.
 The northern part of the prefecture consists of the narrow Noto Peninsula, while the southern part is wider and consists mostly of mountains with the prefecture's chief city, Kanazawa, located in the coastal plain.
 The prefecture also has some islands, including Notojima, Mitsukejima, Hegurajima.

 As of 1 April 2012, 13% of the total land area of the prefecture was designated as Natural Parks, namely the Hakusan National Park; Echizen-Kaga Kaigan and Noto Hantō Quasi-national parks; and five prefectural natural parks.